-Bundled Packages: While some test banks can be purchased individually, most often, they are included in the purchase of a full course.
+Bundled Packages: While you can purchase some test banks individually, most often, CPA review courses include them in the purchase of a full course.

-Size: It’s important to consider the number of prep questions each course or test bank contains.
-Test banks contain 6,000+, 9,000+, or even 12,000+ MCQ questions!
+Size: Consider the number of prep questions each course or test bank contains.
+Test banks include 6,000+, 9,000+, or even 12,000+ MCQ questions!
 However, most CPA course providers reduce the number of questions in their test banks if you purchase it separately.
 Therefore, you’ll receive the most questions if you purchase a full course, not a standalone test bank.

 Why It’s Ideal to Select a Course with a Large Test Bank

-There are a number of advantages to choosing a course with a big test bank.
+There are several advantages to choosing a course with a big test bank.
 Some of the benefits of big test banks include the following:

 You won’t run out of practice CPA questions.
-With a smaller test bank, you might find that you won’t have enough prep questions to benefit you.
+With a smaller test bank, you might not find enough prep questions to benefit you.

 You’ll find that the questions cover a wider array of topics.
-When you choose a big CPA test bank, you’ll find that just about every area possible will be covered.
+When you choose a big CPA test bank, you’ll find CPA courses have every possible topic covered.

 With more questions to choose from, you’ll likely find some of the most challenging sample questions.

 Test banks generally allow you to create custom quizzes to help prep yourself.
 With more questions to choose from, you’ll be able to design a quiz that will help you best prepare for the exam.